 Feeding America - The Impact of Coronavirus on Local Food Insecurity.

-Brief report analyzing how food insecurity may increase in 2020 due to COVID-19 for the overall population and children by state, county, and congressional district.
+Visualization that shows how food insecurity may increase in 2020 due to COVID-19 for the overall population and children by state, county, and congressional district.

 PEW Research Center, Coronavirus Impact

 PEW Research provides analysis on how COVID-19 has impacted the daily lives of Americans.
 Their research covers everything from changes in religious practices to spending time in public.